IsaiahPressman/kaggle-lux-2024/write-up.md

 For the spatial input, I concatenated the 10-frame stack of temporal spatial features with the nontemporal spatial features, which I then projected to the model's dimension using a 2-layer CNN.
 For the global input, I similarly concatenated the temporal and nontemporal features, and then used a 2-layer MLP to project it to the model's dimension.
 Finally, I broadcast the global features to match the shape of the spatial ones, and added the two information streams together.
-I fed this combined tensor into the core model - an 8-block 3x3 CNN with a hidden dimension of size 256.
+I fed this combined tensor into the core model - an 8-block 3x3 CNN with a hidden dimension of size 256 (`d_model`).

-After the core model, I fed the output tensor into an actor and a value head.
+After the core model, I fed the output tensor into a value and an actor head.

-The value head used a 1x1 CNN
+The value head used a 2-layer 1x1 CNN to project the output to shape 1x24x24, which it then took the mean of to produce a single non-normalized value.
+This value was passed through a normalization layer depending on the reward space used.
+As soon as training was running stably, and for most of the competition I used the sparse win/loss (+1/-1) reward with early stopping once a team reached 3 match points.
+The value normalization function took the softmax of the two teams' values to estimate the win likelihood.
+Notably, this value formulation "cheats" in that it's able to see the perspective of both teams at once in order to estimate either team's value.
+However, this helped to stabilize training, and is okay to do because the value is not computed at test time.

+The actor head consisted of two parts: the main actor head and the sap actor head.
+The main actor head indexed the location of all alive units to product a matrix with shape `n_units x d_model`.
+I then appended each unit's normalized energy to this matrix, before passing it to a 2-layer MLP which projected it to shape `n_units x n_actions`.
+Note that the energies were provided at this step as well as to the main input so that units on the same square could learn independent policies conditioned on their energy levels.
+Finally, the main actions were sampled independently for each unit, with the action space containing 10 options: NoOp, 4 move actions, and 5 sap actions - one for each possible sap range.
+For units which selected a sap action, the sap actor head used a 2-layer CNN to project the core output to shape 1x24x24, representing the non-normalized probability of sapping that square, and shared among all units.
+Illegal sap actions were masked out on a per-unit basis, taking into account that unit's location and sap range.

 ### Reinforcement learning algorithm

+I used a relatively vanilla implementation of PPO with clipping, illegal action masking, and additional entropy and teacher-KL loss terms.
+I also used GAE-Lambda for estimating the value, with a high gamma.
+(0.9999-1.0) Since win/loss rewards were assigned at a player level, I summed the log-probabilities from all units across the main and sap action distributions to get the joint log-probabilities when computing the policy loss.
+I made some attempts early on to factorize the value function on a per-unit level, but was unable to figure out how to make it work successfully, so I gave up and focused on other things.
+I'd be very curious to know if anyone got a per-unit value factorization (and policy optimization) approach working!

+### Test-time implementation

+Unlike in Lux Season 1, I used random action sampling at test time, as performance was better with a stochastic policy.
+I imagine this is because a mixed strategy helps the agent with blind sapping and dodging opposing blind saps.
+At test-time, I also used three data augmentations - both diagonal reflections and a 180-degree rotation - and took the average policy before sampling.

 ## Miscellaneous engineering notes

-## Conclusion
-# TODO
-- Simulation speed + parallelism
-- Package manager
-- Docker for Kaggle compilation
+I ran all experiments on my local machine with a 16-core/32-thread AMD Ryzen 9950X CPU and two GPUs: an RTX 3090 and RTX 2070 Super.
+Using the custom simulator with all-core multithreading, I was able to achieve speeds of 110,000 steps/second when ignoring the time to compute the actions taken.
+As a result, the simulation and feature-engineering was near-instantaneous compared to the time taken to move memory to and from the GPU and run inference and backpropagation for training the model.
+Since GPU-compute was the bottleneck, the training speed varied dramatically based on the model size and architecture.

+Early on, I experimented with small 420,000 parameter models, which trained at 2800 steps/second.
+For the final model, I trained a convolutional network with 10,000,000 parameters, which trained at 430 steps/second.
+I could, and probably should, have scaled this up further, since I was still 62MB shy of the 100MB submission file size limit, but I wanted to experiment with the transformer architecture, so I did that instead in the final month.
+I'd estimate that the final model trained for around 300,000,000 game steps, totalling 600,000,000 per-player observations, and corresponding to about 8 days of continuous training.
+It had mostly plateaued by around step 200,000,000, but it continued to exhibit small gradual improvements after that.
+To monitor performance, I logged a bunch of metrics using Wandb, such as various loss terms, average points scored, action frequencies, and winrate against the previous best model.

+I used Rye for Python package management, and Maturin and PyO3 to add Python bindings to the Rust code.
+Compiling the code and configuring the bindings in a way that was cross-compatible with the competition runtime environment on Kaggle's servers was painful at first, but eventually I figured out that the problem was due to a GLIBC version mismatch.
+I was able to resolve this by compiling and building the submission in Docker using a Kaggle image, and after that building the submission presented no further difficulties.

+Some other tools that I used to help keep things organized and error-free included:
+- Rustfmt and Ruff to automatically format the Rust and Python code, respectively
+- Clippy and Ruff, again, to perform code linting
+- Mypy to statically type check the Python code

-- In the end, the final solution including tests consisted of ~X lines of Rust and ~Y lines of Python.
+In the end, the final codebase including tests consisted of ~10,800 lines of Rust and ~6,500 lines of Python.
 Though I wrote considerably more code and more complicated code for this season than season 1, I was able to do so in less time.
-This is certainly in part due to experience, but I also credit the test-driven approach with saving me a considerable amount of time fixing my own mistakes.
+This is certainly in part due to experience, but I also credit the test-driven approach with saving me a considerable amount of time fixing my mistakes.
 It was a humbling reminder that writing lots of code is not hard, but writing correct code is.

+## Conclusion

+TODO:
+- This has been a great competition + experience
+- Thanks to organizers again, plus thank competitors + discord discussions
+- Happy to answer questions in comments